 - Start by roasting the sweet potatoes.

 - While the sweet potatoes are roasting, make the soup.
-In a heavy-bottomed soup pot, heat a few tablespoons of olive oil over medium-high.
+In a large pot, heat a few tablespoons of olive oil over medium-high heat.
 Add the onions and cook, stirring occasionally, until soft and golden, 5 to 6 minutes.

 - Stir in the garlic, ginger, curry paste, turmeric, and garam masala and continue to cook, stirring constantly, for about 1 minute.